zyzshishui/miles/docs/en/examples/qwen3-4B.md

 ### Asynchronous Training

 When you separate training and inference, you may notice that the training and inference GPUs are always waiting for each other.
 To prevent these resources from being idle, we can enable asynchronous training.
 This can be done by changing `train.py` to `train_async.py` in the startup script.
-By doing this, slime will generate data for the next rollout while training on the current one.
+By doing this, miles will generate data for the next rollout while training on the current one.

 The only difference between `train.py` and `train_async.py` lies in the synchronization logic of the training loop.
 We achieve this by using Ray's asynchronous features (`.remote`, `ray.get`).